Mercia Growth Fund 8

 Mercia invests nationwide but has a particularly strong presence in the Midlands, the North of England and Scotland.

-Mercia Fund Management Ltd intends to raise up to £15 million for its EIS Mercia Growth Fund 8.
+Mercia Fund Managers intends to raise up to £15 million for its EIS Mercia Growth Fund 8.

 The default investment will be entirely EIS, but the fund will invest in both EIS and SEIS qualifying companies.
 Indeed, the same company may receive SEIS funding in one round, and EIS funding later.
 However, there will be distinct differences.
 Mercia will usually take a greater stake in the business in any SEIS round, as it will likely be diluted later.
 In addition, the technology or intellectual property will probably be further away from commercialisation.